AudioMoG: Guiding Audio Generation with Mixture-of-Guidance: Video-to-audio experiment details

 \subsection{Model configurations}

-We use CLIP \citep{radford2021learningtransferablevisualmodels} embeddings to extract the visual features, and we leverage the same VAE as in T2A.
+We use CLIP embeddings to extract the visual features, and we leverage the same VAE as in T2A.
 The diffusion backbone shares the same core architecture as the T2A counterpart, being built upon the DiT within the LDM paradigm.
 Most hyperparameters remain the same with T2A, but we increased the conditional token dimension to 1024 to better accommodate high-dimensional visual embeddings, and the global condition embedding dimension is set to 2048.

 We fine-tuned from a T2A model that was trained for 2M iterations with a batch size of 8 per GPU.
 For the good model, we conducted 1.3M finetuning iterations, while for the bad model, we fine-tuned for 0.3M iterations, both using a batch size of 8 per GPU.
 The optimizer and sampler settings are the same as those used in the T2A model.
+In the main results Table~\ref{tab:v2aobjective}, we set $w_1=2.7, w_2=0.15$ in MoG-PG and $w_1=2,7, w_2=2.5, w_3=1.2$ in MoG-HG.